jhurlocker/vllm_config_estimator/README.md

 - `vllm_start_config_from_estimate.py`: The core mathematical and logical engine.
 This script hooks into Hugging Face to inspect model structures (`config.json`), calculates hardware feasibility, designs 3D Parallelism topologies (TP, PP, DP), and emits the three candidate profiles (latency, throughput, balanced).
 - `app.py`: A lightweight Flask server that exposes the Python script's functionality via a REST API (`/estimate`).
 It handles parsing form data, executing the script safely with timeouts, and returning the structured JSON payload.
 - `templates/index.html`: The frontend user interface.
-It provides a clean, consultant-friendly form with advanced toggles, dynamically renders the JSON responses into tabulated profiles, and surfaces critical alerts or hardware warnings.
+It provides a clean, user-friendly form with advanced toggles, dynamically renders the JSON responses into tabulated profiles, and surfaces critical alerts or hardware warnings.
 - `src/`: The core `llm-optimizer` source code which provides theoretical roofline analysis and arithmetic intensity bounds that inform the heuristics.
 - `generate_deck.py`: A utility script that utilizes `python-pptx` to programmatically generate a Google Slides/PowerPoint presentation explaining the tool's value and usage.